ajinkyabedekar/AutoCAD/README.md

 This repository contains the drawings made in AutoCAD as a part of Engineering Graphics course.

+The team members were:

+1. Ajinkya Bedekar

+2. Ashish Kumar

+3. Shubhdeep Ghosh

 It contains the following:

 1. AutoCAD drawings